Back to Listing

 Veena spoke at New Wave’s launch and is an Australian Financial Review and Westpac 100 Women of Influence awardee.

 The UNSW 50:50 program aims to inspire girls to pursue careers in STEM so they can succeed in an innovation-driven future.

 “I feel girls may be discouraged from STEM subjects because of the perception that science and technology is just for boys,” says Veena.

 “Girls are good at lateral thinking and are much more diverse in their approach to problem solving.
 If half the talent pipeline [women and girls] is missing, then tapping into that missing segment creates the opportunity to double the numbers, which would double the talent pool, the human capital, the intellectual capital and diversify economic opportunities,” finishes Veena.

 Mary started her entrepreneurial journey at the age of 19 where she co-founded a charity, she then established a business which supported international students to find local work experience in Australia at 21.
 She is busy now on her new idea to provide kindergarten-age children and their parents with an Australian school experience.

 “I think you may as well start young,” says Mary, who also believes in Gap Years.

 “University is an important step in a person’s development and it provides you with fantastic networks which are priceless.
 The downside is the lack of a practical component.
 There needs to be vocational, skills development.
 Work experience and internships prepare you for finally getting a job,” says Mary.

 For more on young entrepreneurs, see here.

-Westpac in its 200th year has a number of scholarship programs available.
-The Westpac Young Technologists Scholarship supports undergraduates who are keen to become the tech innovators of the future.
+Westpac has a number of scholarship programs available, for example the Westpac Young Technologists Scholarship supports undergraduates who are keen to become the tech innovators of the future.